-The investigational device, an optical coherence tomography (OCT) probe, will be attached to the end of the endoscope (a tube with a camera and light on the end) and passed with the endoscope into your esophagus.
+The investigational device will be attached to the end of the endoscope (a tube with a camera and light on the end) and passed with the endoscope into your esophagus.
 This method of attaching a probe to the end of an endoscope is common practice during an upper endoscopy.
 However, in this study the probe is investigational, meaning it is not yet approved for use in humans.